Jaciara2027/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 -   Import Kali Linux into VirtualBox;
 -   Configure Kali Linux with the required IP address;
 -   Provide Kali Linux with Internet access;
--   Create a VM snapshot after the initial setup;
+-   Create a VM snapshot after the initial setup.
--   Prepare the environment for future cybersecurity exercises;

 ------------------------------------------------------------------------